woblerr/gpbackman/COMMANDS.md

       --plugin-config string      the full path to plugin config file

 Global Flags:
+      --auto-load-history-db       resolve gpbackup_history.db from $MASTER_DATA_DIRECTORY or $COORDINATOR_DATA_DIRECTORY when --history-db is unset
       --history-db string          full path to the gpbackup_history.db file --log-file string            full path to log file directory, if not specified, the log file will be created in the $HOME/gpAdminLogs directory
       --log-level-console string   level for console logging (error, info, debug, verbose) (default "info")